-Ms. Kerger joined PBS as its sixth president and chief executive in March 2006.
-Since her arrival, Ms. Kerger has made particularly strong commitments to the arts, news and public affairs, high-quality content for education, diversity, and the use of new technology to bring public media into the lives of all Americans.
+Paula A. Kerger is president and chief executive officer of PBS, and president of the PBS Foundation.
+With more than 350 member stations throughout the country, PBS is the nation’s largest non-commercial media organization.
+Since taking its helm in 2006, Kerger has made particularly strong commitments to the arts, news and public affairs, high-quality content for education, diversity, and the use of new technology to bring public media into the lives of all Americans.

-In addition to leading PBS, Ms. Kerger is president of the PBS Foundation, an independent organization that raises private sector funding for PBS, and has become a significant source of revenue for new projects at PBS.
-Ms. Kerger is regularly included in the Hollywood Reporter’s “Women in Entertainment Power 100,” an annual survey of the nation’s top women executives in media.
-In 2005, she was named to the Women’s Forum, an organization of 300 leading women in New York’s arts and business scenes.
-In 2008, Ms. Kerger received the Woman of Achievement Award from Women in Development, New York.
-And in 2012, she was honored by Promax/BDA , B&C and Multichannel News with their 2012 Brand Builder Award.
+Kerger is regularly included in The Hollywood Reporter’s “Women in Entertainment Power 100,” an annual survey of the nation’s top women executives in media.
+In 2008 she received the Woman of Achievement Award from Women in Development New York, and in 2012 she was honored by PromaxBDA, B&C (Broadcasting & Cable), and Multichannel News with their 2012 Brand Builder Award.

-Ms. Kerger received her bachelor’s degree from the University of Baltimore, where she serves on the Merrick School of Business Dean’s Advisory Council.
-In addition, she is a director of the International Academy of Television Arts and Sciences and a member of the board of the Smithsonian Institution’s National Museum of Natural History, and the Elizabeth Glaser Pediatric AIDS Foundation.
+Kerger received her bachelor’s degree from the University of Baltimore, and currently serves on the Dean’s Advisory Council of the university’s Merrick School of Business.
+She is also a director of the International Academy of Television Arts and Sciences, and a member of the boards of the Smithsonian Institution’s National Museum of Natural History and the Elizabeth Glaser Pediatric AIDS Foundation.

-Ms. Kerger and her husband Joseph Kerger live in Washington, D.C.Tweet
+She and her husband, Joseph Kerger, live in Washington, D.C.Tweet